Caroline Virginia Krout

-Caroline Virginia Krout (1852–1931) was an American author.
+Caroline Virginia Krout (c.
+1852–1931) was an American writer.

-She was born in Balhinch, near Crawfordsville, Indiana, 1852.
+She was born in Balhinch, near Crawfordsville, Indiana, in about1852.
 She wrote several novels and a collection of short stories under the pen name Caroline Brown.
 In addition to being an author, she was a teacher at Crawfordsville High School and wrote articles for regional newspapers.
 She died in 1931.

 Family

 Her older sister Mary Hannah Krout was also a noted author and journalist.